 Rajinikanth, who is fondly known as Thalaivaa, is the biggest superstar India has ever seen.
 He is the most bankable superstar, always earning record-breaking collection at the box-office.
-His new movie Kabali will hit 400 screens in the US, which is the biggest release for a Rajinikanth movie.
+His new movie Kaala will hit the big screen this thursday.
 His mass appeal spans over generations.
 The day of his movie release is not just another day, it is a celebration for those who consider him to be a God, which is half the country.
 He has a huge fan following not only in India but worldwide.
 Rajinikanth’s journey from a modest beginning to a superstar has been a very interesting one.

 Here is a look at the journey of the Thalaivaa.